floragunncom/search-guard-docs/kibana.md

 In the following description, we assume that you have already set up an Search Guard secured Elasticsearch cluster.
 We'll walk through all additional steps needed for integrating Kibana with your setup.

-We also assume that you have enabled TLS support on the REST-layer via Search Guard SSL.
+We also assume that you have enabled TLS support on the REST layer via Search Guard SSL.
 While this is optional, we strongly recommend using this feature.
-Otherwise, all traffic between Kibana and Elasticsearch is made via unsecure HTTP calls, and thus can be sniffed.
+Otherwise, traffic between Kibana and Elasticsearch is made via unsecure HTTP calls, and thus can be sniffed.

-Please check the `elasticsearch.yml` file and see whether TLS on the REST-layer is enabled:
+Please check the `elasticsearch.yml` file and see whether TLS on the REST layer is enabled:

 ```
 searchguard.ssl.http.enabled: true